enotspe/fortinet-2-elasticsearch/README.md

 1. Top level reference Fortinet´s type field: traffic, utm or event.
 UTM is already disaggregated so it can be easier to go to an specif UTM type, just like in Fortigate´s Logs & Report section.

 2. Second level dives into *traffic direction* (if possible).
-For example: On traffic´s dashboard, we have `Outbound | Inbound | LAN 2 LAN`.
+For example: on traffic dashboard, we have `Outbound | Inbound | LAN 2 LAN`.
 It makes total sense to analyze it separetly.

-3. Third level refers to which metric are we using for exploring the dataset: We only use sessions and bytes.
+3. Third level refers to which metric are we using for exploring the dataset: we only use sessions and bytes.

 * sessions: we consider each log as a unique session.